szgames-net/szgames-net.github.io/README.md

         <div id="privacy" class="page">
             <div class="content-page">
                 <h2>Privacy Policy</h2>
-                <p>Last Updated: March 2024</p>
+                <p>At SZ GAMES, we take your privacy seriously.
+This policy explains how we handle information when you use our website.</p>

-                <h3>Information We Collect</h3>
+                <h3>Information Collection</h3>
-                <p>At SZ GAMES, we value your privacy.
-We do not require user registration, so we don't collect personal information like names or addresses unless you contact us directly.</p>
+                <p>We do not require users to create accounts or provide personal information to play our games.
+We may collect non-personal data such as browser type and device information to improve our services.</p>
                 <h3>Cookies</h3>
-                <p>We use cookies to enhance your experience, remember your preferences, and analyze our traffic.
-You can choose to disable cookies through your browser settings.</p>
+                <p>We use cookies to remember your preferences and analyze our traffic.
+Third-party advertisers on our site may also use cookies to serve personalized ads.</p>

-                <h3>Third-Party Services</h3>
+                <h3>Third-Party Links</h3>
-                <p>We use third-party advertising services (like Adsterra) to serve ads when you visit our website.
-These companies may use information about your visits to this and other websites in order to provide advertisements about goods and services of interest to you.</p>
+                <p>Our site contains links to other websites.
+We are not responsible for the privacy practices or content of these external sites.</p>

-                <h3>Children's Privacy</h3>
+                <h3>Updates</h3>
-                <p>Our website is designed for a general audience.
-We do not knowingly collect any personal information from children under the age of 13.</p>
+                <p>We may update this policy from time to time.
+Any changes will be posted on this page.</p>
             </div>
         </div>